M151 ¼-ton 4×4 utility truck: Service

 First put into service in the early 1960s, the M151 played an active part in US military operations well into the 1980s, when it was phased out in favor of the HMMWV.
-Despite its official replacement, the M151 has some distinct advantages over its much larger and heavier successor, like being small enough to fit inside a CH-53 heavy transport helicopter.

 Various models of the M151 have seen successful military service in 15 different NATO countries and M151s were sold to many countries, including Canada, Denmark, the United Kingdom and non-NATO countries like Egypt, Lebanon, Israel, the Philippines, and Pakistan.
 Currently, the M151 is used by over 100 countries worldwide.

 Post-military use

-In the late 1980s the M151s began being phased out of service in favour of the HMMWV.
+In the late 1980s the M151s began being phased out of service in favor of the HMMWV.
 A few (perhaps 1,000) were sold via Government Surplus auctions, and those that were not sold via Foreign Military Sales (FMS) overseas were cut into four pieces and scrapped.
 However some individuals were able to buy these "quartered" M151s and simply weld the four sections back together, and rebuilt them into drivable condition.
 Some vehicles sold in the United States were simply cut in half, some of which were simply welded back together and driven.
-Additionally, beginning in the late 1990s a few companies dealing in Military surplus items bought M151s from some of the foreign governments that received the vehicles via FMS for reconditioning and further sales.
+Additionally, beginning in the late 1990s a few companies dealing in military surplus items bought M151s from some of the foreign governments that received the vehicles via FMS for reconditioning and further sales.

-The Growler

-A Growler Light Strike Vehicle, Prime Mover variant, for the U.S. Marine Corps in December 2005, with a towed mortar.

-Growler Manufacturing and Engineering designs and sells the Internally Transportable Light Strike Vehicle based on the M151 drivetrain.
-The Internally Transportable Light Strike Vehicle is intended to replace Fast Attack Vehicle variants of the M151, and is reduced in size to fit into the V-22 Osprey tiltrotor transport.
-Although originally intended to utilize the M151 drivetrain, the result is an all new design and contains no M151 parts or design elements.